fabric8io/fabric8/docs/getStarted.md

     bin/fabric8 run

-Once the container has started up, you have a working Fabric and you can connect to the console
+Once the container has started up, you have a working Fabric and you can connect to the console.

 ### Use the web console